Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 Here are some key concepts of AWS CloudFormation as given below:

-Parameters are inputs that you can provide when creating or updating a stack.
-They allow you to customize the behavior of your CloudFormation template without modifying the template itself.
+4) Parameters: Parameters are inputs that you can provide when creating or updating a stack.
+They allow you to customize the behaviour of your CloudFormation template without modifying the template itself.

 CloudFormation simplifies the process of managing and scaling your AWS infrastructure by automating resource provisioning and tracking changes over time.
 It's a powerful tool for infrastructure as code (IaC) practices, allowing you to maintain consistency, version control, and reproducibility in your cloud environment.

 Now we will discuss AWS CloudFormation concepts using practical examples.
-They are given below:
+Let's start one by one:

 Remember that this is a simplified example for demonstration purposes, and actual templates can be much more complex.